MuLx10/BRWH/README.markdown

 ### Background

-As a **Job Agency**, we wanna provide better service for both job-seekers and
+As a *Recruitment Agency*, we wanna provide better service for both job-seekers and cooperators.
+Take IT industry as an entry point, we conduct a analysis on gihtub via github official api and some third-party tools.
+What we wanna provide is the expert candidataes in such programming areas for cooperators and a general distribution of the IT industry itself~

 ### Rank